MSTmp0/knowledge-base/src/best-practices/general/product-limits-best-practice.md

 ---

 It is best practice to minimize the number of product Stocking Keeping Units (SKUs) to avoid performance degradation.
 The recommended effective product max is 10M.
+Starting from version 2.4.4, the recommended effective product max is 200M.

 Effective Number of SKU is calculated as the following: